Waziup/learning-center-content/content/en/programs/deep-virtual-exchange/index.md

 # Overview

-The Deep Virtual Exchange Program facilitates global innovation projects (GIP) with cross-disciplinary teams defining tasks, planning responsibilities, and implementing solutions.
-Utilizing physical and online infrastructure, teams focus on app development, communication, and marketing tasks.
+The Deep Virtual Exchange Program facilitates Global Impact Projects (GIPs) with cross-continental and multidisciplinary teams that define tasks, plan responsibilities and implementing solutions.
+Utilizing physical and online infrastructure, teams focus on projects development (physical prototypes, Web and Mobile applications), communication, and marketing tasks.
 Through virtual exchanges, progress is shared for deploying GIP solutions by university students, showcasing successful outcomes to local stakeholders and policymakers.
 The students will:

 - Acquire IoT skills and knowledge.
 - Engage in both virtual and in-person training.
-- Receive a "Solution Box" package for setting up or upgrading an in-house IoT labs.
+- Use a "Solution Box", that will be deployed at their Universities, for learning and implementing their GIPs.
-- Develop or enhance GIPs using IoT technologies.
+- Develop and/or enhance GIPs using IoT technologies.

 <table>
 <thead>